Comparing Glass Houses - The Fascination with the Transparent in Modern Architecture

 Programming the Glass Buildings in Architecture

 Because of their character, these houses were usually conceptualized as places for relaxation, leisure, inspiration, productivity and enjoyment.
-Dr Farnsworth went to his mansion when he wanted to translate poetry and play the violin, or simply enjoy the view – he would literally be surrounded by beautiful vegetation wherever he looked.
+Dr Farnsworth went to her mansion when she wanted to translate poetry and play the violin, or simply enjoy the view – she would literally be surrounded by beautiful vegetation wherever she looked.
 It later became a museum.
 The reason Phillip Johnson’s house became so attractive is the fact that he actually lived in it, for more than half a century.
 “Johnson’s career began when he turned himself into the Man in the Glass House“, said Michael Sorkin in 1978.
 He was a living, breathing example of a man who actually enjoys the utopian modern life – who lives in the incarnation of the Domino house.
 With minimal materialization and the play between transparency and privacy, Johnson demonstrated that his house had a double facade – the glass one, and the one made out of leaves and branches.
 Interestingly, in that same year, husband and wife Charles and Ray Eames designed their iconic Eames House, which admittedly had more steel than a typical glass house of that time.

 Glass Houses and Buildings after Modernism